Sjava: 2020-present: 1020 Cartel, Umsebenzi EP, Isibuko, Ukhamba

+Sjava appeared on a collaboration "10k" with South African band Mafikizolo released on 10 June 2022.

-In December 2022, he announced his third studio album Isibuko, which was released January 27, 2023.
+In December 2022, he announced his third studio album Isibuko, which was released 27 January 2023.
 It features guests such as Shwi, Saudi, Emtee, Sampa the Great, Delayde, Lolli Native, Qwabe Twins, Umzukulu, Umzulu Phaqa, Udumakahle, Anzo, Vernotile, Inkos' Yamagcokama, and Nontokozo Mkhize.

+The song "Isoka" featuring Q Twins and Mzukulu charted number 1 on Metro FM Top 30 for two consecutive weeks.